markjprice/tools-skills-net8/README.md

 The appendix and color figures are available to download as PDFs:

-- Appendix A, Answers to the Test Your Knowledge Questions: coming Summer 2024.
+- Appendix A, Answers to the Test Your Knowledge Questions: coming July 30, 2024.
-- Color images of the screenshots/diagrams used in this book: coming Summer 2024.
+- Color images of the screenshots/diagrams used in this book: coming July 30, 2024.

 ## Important